feiskyer/kubernetes-handbook/en/troubleshooting/windows.md

 ## Windows Pod failed to get ServiceAccount Secret

-This is also a [known issue](https://github.com/moby/moby/issues/28401).
-There is no workaround for current windows yet, but its fix has been released in Windows 10 Insider and Windows Server Insider builds 17074+.
+This is a [known issue](https://github.com/moby/moby/issues/28401) for old Windows releases.
+The fix has been included in Windows 1803, please follow [here](https://blogs.windows.com/windowsexperience/2018/04/30/how-to-get-the-windows-10-april-2018-update/) to upgrade Windows.

 ## Windows Pod failed to access Kubernetes API